 Back to sweet potatoes.

 Veseys seeds offers Covington, an improved early variety that will mature in short season areas with proper care.
 It has bright orange flesh with beautiful, deep rose coloured skin.
-For more varieties check out the Farm Fresh Produce.
+You have to order in the slips early in spring that are shipped to you in June.

-My trial was with a store bought organic sweet potato.
+I also tried a store bought organic sweet potato.
 I have no name for it, since stores do not tell us what variety it is.
-It could have been a Covington too, since those are very popular.
+However, the Covington sweet potatoes taste really good and are suited for a cold climate.
+It is worth it to start with them so you have potatoes to grow next year’s slips.

 Where to get a sweet potato slip